trustyou/doopla/README.md

 H(ad)oopla!
 A Python script to fetch the output of failed Python Hadoop streaming jobs.
 It scraps the hadoop web interface and gets a random failed mapper and reducer task.
 It outputs it with code highlighting for easy reading.
-It has been tested only with `Version: 0.20` of Hadoop.

     doopla -h